 - Vampires will need blood to survive.
 Please remember there is always a fight between Man and Beast; it is sometimes uncontrollable and strong.

-- A vampire who embraces a Wizard will force that Wizard to no longer have their abilities.
+- A vampire who Ghouls or embraces a Witch/Wizard will force that Witch/Wizard to no longer have their abilities.
 Please take extreme care when choosing to do so.

 - Clan Giovanni: Yes, yes you can mess with Hogwarts Ghosts.
 Your powers WILL affect them.
 Nobody is safe or immune in this darkened world!